What Is United Way?

 I don’t use any of the agencies’ programs, so why should I give through United Way?

-When we reach out a hand to one, we influence the condition of all.
-While you may not have school-age children, we all win when a child succeeds in school, when at-risk families become self-sufficient and when all our neighbors have good health.
+1 in 4 residents across our community either have benefitted from or will receive assistance from at least one of our partner agencies.
+Poverty is an issue that touches all of us.
+While you may not have school-age children, we all win when a child succeeds in school, when at-risk families become self-sufficient, and when all our neighbors have good health.

 How do agencies receive their designations?

-Designations to agencies are provided separately from any Community Impact funds distributed through agency programs.
-Designations are sent throughout the year after the campaign is closed and designation reports are completed.
+Designations to agencies are provided separately from Community Impact funds distributed through agency programs.
+Designations are sent to nonprofits on a quarterly basis after the campaign year has been closed.

 Doesn’t the government take care of these health and human service problems?

 Human service delivery is a shared responsibility of both the public and nonprofit sectors.
-Recent public sector budget cuts and increasing costs for fuel and food are resulting in even more people needing assistance.
+Recent public sector budget cuts and increasing costs for food, housing, and transportation are resulting in even more people needing assistance.
 As a result, your gift through United Way is increasingly important because it stays in the community to address local needs.

-Why should I give to the United Way when I already give to my favorite charity?
+Why should I give to United Way when I already give to my favorite charity?

 Many of us have a favorite charity where we volunteer and that we support financially.
-A gift through United Way recognizes problems experienced by individuals, families, and neighborhoods are rarely one-dimensional.
-Complex problems require complex solutions which frequently involve multiple partners providing program support to create lasting change.
-When you give through United Way, you are supporting comprehensive solutions.
+A gift through United Way recognizes problems experienced by individuals, families, and neighborhoods that are rarely one-dimensional.
+Complex problems require creative solutions which frequently involve the expertise of multiple nonprofit organizations.
+When you support United Way, you are supporting our network of partner agencies providing comprehensive solutions to the complex issues surrounding poverty.
+If there is a specific nonprofit organization/501(c)3 that is important to you however, you are welcome to designate some or all of your gift to the agency(s) of your choice.

 Who pays for United Way’s special events?

-Events held to thank and inspire volunteers and donors are paid for primarily by ticket sales and sponsorships.
+Events held to thank and inspire volunteers and donors are paid for primarily by sponsorships or ticket sales.
+Any additional costs are generously covered by United Way of the Virginia Peninsula's Board of Directors.

 What is the United Way of the Virginia Peninsula’s relationship with United Way Worldwide?